 In 2017, CTDEEP prioritized the following eight embayment complexes (some complexes include multiple embayments):

 CTDEEP has initiated monitoring and modeling efforts in the Pawcatuck River Estuary and Little Narragansett Bay; CTDEEP is also conducting a data synthesis and modeling effort on the Niantic River Estuary.
-These efforts will serve as a framework for CT DEEP to apply in other priority embayments.
-In 2020 CTDEEP is initiating monitoring and modeling of Mystic River and Norwalk Harbor.
-In general, embayment modelling will include:
+These efforts will serve as a framework for CTDEEP to apply in other priority embayments.
+In 2020, CTDEEP is initiating monitoring and modeling of Mystic River and Norwalk Harbor.
+In general, embayment modeling will include:

 Outcome: The results of the embayment modeling project will be used to validate upland watershed models and develop and estuarine nutrient process model specific to each embayment.
 In coordination with CTDEEP’s watershed and groundwater model, the embayment modeling project will help develop embayment specific nutrient targets to manage water quality, specifically to combat eutrophication.
 The outputs of the three modeling efforts complement each other and will ultimately lead to better management, protection, and restoration efforts to the north shore of the Sound.
 Additionally, the embayment modeling output will help the development of the Long Island Sound Systemwide Eutrophication Model, in which CTDEEP plans to coordinate with NYCDEP to enterprise on any synergies and avoid redundancies between efforts.

 Information about the embayment modeling work is publicly available on the project web page.